pablo14/data-science-live-book/model_performance/knowing_the_error.md

 #### What sort of data?

-Unlike <a href='http://livebook.datascienceheroes.com/model_performance/out_of_time_validation.html'>time dependant models</a> in this case you'll have an data's snapshot at certain point of time, no new information will be generated.
+It has other approach rather than the one covered on <a href='http://livebook.datascienceheroes.com/model_performance/out_of_time_validation.html'>Out-of-Time Validation</a>.
+This approach could be used even when there is not possible to filter cases by date, for example having a data's snapshot at certain point of time, when no new information will be generated.

 For example some health data research from a reduced amount of people, a survey, or some data available on internet for practicing purposes.
 It's either expensive, not practical, unethical or even impossible to add new cases.
 The `heart_disease` data coming in `funModeling` package is such an example.

 <br>